singh-man/books/crackingTheCoding/17_hard.md

 **Approach 4: Selection Rank Algorithm (if elements are not unique)**

 The major change that needs to be made is to the partition function.
-When we partition the arrayaround a pivot element, we now partition it into three chunks: less than pivat, equal to pivat, and greater than pivot.
+When we partition the array around a pivot element, we now partition it into three chunks: less than pivot, equal to pivot, and greater than pivot.

-This requires minor tweaks to rankaswell.
+This requires minor tweaks to rank as well.
 We now compare the size of left and middle partitions to rank.
 ```java
 1 	class PartitionResult {
 2 		int leftSize, middleSize;